-2.0 TRADITIONAL THEORIES OF ORGANISATIONAL BOUNDARIES
+TRADITIONAL THEORIES OF ORGANISATIONAL BOUNDARIES

-Early theories of organisations (March 2007) conceived organisations as semi-open systems in interaction with their environments (Katz & Kahn 1966) where organisational design is contingent on environmental conditions (Lawrence & Lorsch 1967).
-These theories provided two broad sets of principles for drawing the boundaries between organisations and environments.
-The first principle concerns the size of the organisation: the existence of unused managerial services (Penrose 1959) stimulates organisational growth and enables economies of scale and scope (Chandler 1962).
-However, organisational growth itself also generates bureaucratic costs of administration and control (Pugh et al. 1968), leading to diseconomies of complexity.
+Early organisational theory (March 2007) conceived organisations as semi-open systems in interaction with their environments (Katz & Kahn 1966) where organisational design is contingent on environmental conditions (Lawrence & Lorsch 1967).
+Firm boundaries can be linked to the existence of unused managerial services (Penrose 1959) which stimulates organisational growth and enables economies of scale and scope (Chandler 1962).
+However, organisational growth itself also generates bureaucratic costs of administration and control (Pugh, Hickson, Hinings & Turner 1968), leading to diseconomies of complexity.
 The balancing effects of economies of scale and scope and diseconomies of complexity generate a self-regulating mechanism which automatically determines an optimal organisational size (Blau & Schoenherr 1971).
 This maximum size of the organisation thus determines how many activities and departments can be located within the boundaries of the organisation.